College Credit Plus

 CCP Admission Information

 The Office of Admission works collaboratively with the Offices of Academic Advising and Learning Assistance to communicate with CCP applicants and guide them through the enrollment process.

-Applicants must submit ACT or SAT scores to determine college readiness and placement into CCP courses.
+Junior and Senior high school applicants are encouraged to submit their ACT scores to determine college readiness and placement into CCP courses.